s-c-soma/cmpe297_BreastCancerDiagnosis_withDeepTransferLearning/flask/README.md

 #### DO NOT PUSH ANY OF THE PRIVATE KEYS MENTIONED BELOW INTO THIS REPO
 # Cancer Detection
-This repository contains the tensor server (classifier) and the flask server (flask) code.
+This repository contains the server code.
 Below we describe the setup of our project.
 You can access this app here (if it is still being served by the team):

 http://cd.wasaequreshi.com (or http://44.239.142.97)

-### Tensor Server (classifier directory)
+### Tensor Server (classifier directory) (Not needed anymore.
+But keeping for reference on how to run your own Tensor Serving)
 This directory contains the model which will be run using tensor_server.
 This is exported from the colab of our project:
 ```
 MODEL_DIR = "/content/drive/My Drive/258 Project/export_model"